fnalways/terminus-docs/docs/how-to/space/bill.md

 # Bill

-## Payment Method

-- We have partnered with [Stripe](https://stripe.com/), who will be responsible for processing all your payments.
-- In most cases, we will send your invoices and receipts via email.
+We have partnered with [Stripe](https://stripe.com/) to process all your payments.
+In most cases, we will send your invoices and receipts via email.
 You can keep these records and use them for fee analysis.
 If you have any questions during the payment process, please feel free to contact us.
 - We only collect limited information about your payment.
 For bank cards, we only store non-sensitive details such as the `last4`. **Stripe** securely stores most of the information.

 ## Fee Deduction Method

+There are following aspects to be noted about the fee deduction method:

 - **You are billed monthly**. <br>
    For example, if you purchase resources on April 18, you will be billed on the 18th of every month.
 Your next bill will arrive one calendar month later.
 If your first purchase is on January 31, since February doesn't have 31 days, your next bill will be on the last day of February, either the 28th or 29th, depending on whether it is a leap year.

-- **Automatic deductions** <br>
+- **Automatic Deductions** <br>
    After you make the first payment with Stripe, it means that you have authorized automatic deductions.
-The payment method you used for the first time will be set as the default payment, and subsequent bills will attempt to deduct automatically from this payment method.
+The payment method you used for the first time will be set as the default payment method, which will be used by subsequent automatic deductions.
 You may refer to [Stripe Automatic charging](https://docs.stripe.com/invoicing/automatic-charging) for more details.
 If you prefer not to have automatic deductions, you can delete or modify the default payment method in the control panel. if you remove the default method, you'll need to manually pay the next bill.

-- **Payment/Deduction validity period**<br>
+- **Payment/Deduction Validity Period**<br>
    After your purchase, you'll receive a bill valid for 24 hours.
 If it isn't paid within that time, it will be automatically cancelled.
 For recurring bills, we'll create an invoice on the next billing day and attempt to deduct the amount an hour later.
 If the attempt fails, we'll try again on the 1st, 3rd, 5th, and 7th days after.
 Each attempt will create an invoice sent to your email, where you'll be able to pay manually via a link.

 ## Trial Funds